shaneahern/FlightSurety/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+This repo is a fork of https://github.com/udacity/FlightSurety

+A a diff of all changes added after forking from the orignial repo to complete the project requirements can be found here: https://github.com/udacity/FlightSurety/compare/master...shaneahern:master

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.